abilandz/NAT3054/Lecture_4/remote.md

    3 Move
 ```

 Simply selecting 0, 1, 2, or 3, will move us to the environment where any of these processes is executed.
-When we detach and reattach from the **screen** session, all independent processes in each of the windows keep running uninterrupted.
+When we detach and reattach from the **screen** session, all independent processes in each window keep running uninterrupted.
 In the very same spirit, if you have a process running in a **screen** on your desktop machine in the office, then you can detach from that **screen** session, go somewhere else, and reattach to that **screen** session remotely from any other computer, and continue your work just like you are still sitting in front of your desktop machine.

-Finally, we remark on the environment: since **screen** runs in its own process it will inherit at creation time from the parent shell only the settings of variables which were exported in the parent shell, and afterward cannot modify them globally.
-Since each **screen** window runs in its own process, each window maintains its own independent environment in a given **screen** session.
+Finally, we remark on the environment: since a **screen** session runs in its own process, it will inherit at creation time from the parent shell only the settings of variables exported in the parent shell, and afterward cannot modify them globally.
+Since each **screen** window runs in its own process, each **screen** window maintains its own independent environment within a given **screen** session.